adamfbentley/coupled-kpz-systems/README.md

 ## Overview

 The Kardar-Parisi-Zhang equation describes the growth of rough interfaces in systems ranging from bacterial colonies to flame fronts.
-While single-interface KPZ dynamics are well understood, multi-component systems with cross-coupling interactions remain an active area of research.
+While single-interface KPZ dynamics are well understood, multi-component systems with cross-coupling interactions are less explored.

-This project implements numerical simulations to investigate:
+This project implements numerical simulations to explore:
-- How coupling strength affects interface synchronization
+- How coupling strength affects interface correlations
-- Whether cross-coupling terms modify KPZ universality class
+- The relationship between coupling symmetry and interface behavior
-- The relationship between coupling symmetry and interface correlations
+- Scaling properties in coupled growth systems
-- Scaling behavior in coupled growth systems
+- Methods for analyzing multi-interface stochastic systems

 ## Mathematical Framework